victor-lf/google-homepage/README.md

 I separated the page in three sections:

 1. The `header`, which contains an unordered list for the links at the top
-2. A `div` of class "content", which contains the main elements (the logo image and a form element for the search box and buttons)
+2. The `main`, which contains the main elements (the logo image and a `form` element for the search box and buttons)
 3. The `footer`, which contains an unordered list for the links at the bottom

 To position the links of the header exactly as I wanted without much effort, I used **CSS Flexbox**.